 Every year, health insurance companies apply to the federal government to raise their premiums on 1 April to keep their costs in line with inflation and rising demands on healthcare services.
 They can only raise their prices once a year.
 This year, the government denied the industry’s request to raise premiums by 6% – which would have been the largest increase for six years.
 Instead, the government approved an average increase of 3.03%, which is just above the 2023 increase of 2.9%, and the 2.7% rise in 2022.

-So will your health insurance premiums go up by 3.03% in April 1?
+So will your health insurance premium increase by 3.03% in April 1?
 Not necessarily.
 The increase is different for each insurer and policy, and is affected by the state or territory you live in.
 And yes, that means some increases could be higher than 3.03% – according to the ABC, some CBHS Corporate Health policyholders could be paying as much as 5.82% more from April onwards.

 Your insurer will notify you of the increase you’ll be paying, but in the meantime, here’s what you can do about it.